mtrebi/mtrebi.github.io/about.md

 During my free time I've focused my efforts to improve my knowledge in games.
 I developed an AI system for a FPS using Unreal Engine 4 for my MSc thesis.
 I joined [The Recurse Center](https://www.recurse.com/), a programming retreat based in New York to deepen my C++ skills and my knowledge about games by implementing totally from scratch a software Ray Tracer, several memory allocators, a small application in OpenGL and I started a  software Rasterizer.

-Nowadays I am working at Crytek (Frankfurt am Main, Germany) as a Junior AI programmer.
-When I have some free time I like to workout, play some games or develop my own projects.
+After working on the AI team at Crytek for two years in Frankfurt am Main (Germany), I moved back to my hometown in Spain.
+Nowadays, I work as a freelance developer, mainly for CryEngine.